This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 There are magnificent beech trees, some around 200 years old, and the woodland is carpeted with bluebells in spring.

 Also look out for the partly hidden, recently restored (to its war time condition) Second World War air raid shelter - experience what life was like during an air raid on a guided tour.

 Enjoy an exhilarating walk across the common and stimulate your senses – bright green shoots and delicate fluttering leaves.
-Sunny yellow flowers, snowy blossoms (blackthorn trees are bursting with delicate flowers) and enchanting birdsong.
+Sunny yellow flowers, snowy blossoms and enchanting birdsong.

 Start your 50 things adventure

 An outdoor adventure is always around the next tree or hedge.
 And our list of 50 things to do before you’re 11 ¾ will set you on your own adventure here.

 - Balance on a fallen log